ulfschneider/ulf.website/content/posts/accessibility/2020-08-21-my-approach-to-accessibility.md

 - by applying best practices in my own work – at first I will try things out on my personal site here,
 - by finding resources to test for accessibility.

 I will maintain a [list of useful things](/blog/accessibility), like articles, tools, or techniques.
-I hope, through that I will make accessibility more accessible for myself and provide a more inclusive user experience with my web projects.
+I hope, by learning from it I will make accessibility more accessible for myself and provide a more inclusive user experience with my web projects.